candace-nano/Address_clean_up/README.md

 ## Address_clean_up_practice_data_set.csv

-Practice data to see how the code is meant to preform
+Practice data with fake addresses to see how the code is meant to preform